merteldem1r/AlgoStruct/README.md

-# Essential Concepts and DSA using C & C++
+# AlgoStruct: Mastering DSA with C & C++

 ![Data Structures Algorithms](https://github.com/user-attachments/assets/9d7eda38-a40f-4673-bef2-960c03522266)

-DSA | Data Structures and Algorithms using C & C++ Essential Concepts like Pointers, OOP, Structures, References, Templates etc. with well explained comment lines and Readme files.
-Implementing all commonly used Data Structure from scratch and their Algorithms.
+A comprehensive guide to Data Structures, Algorithms, and essential concepts like Pointers, OOP, Structures, Memory Management etc. Features well-documented code with clear comments and detailed Readme files, implementing all data structures and their algorithms from scratch.

 **Project divided into 3 topics.
 Essential Concepts, Data Structures and Algorithms.
 Each topic contain code examples with explained comment lines and Readme files.**